 Topiramate is a seizure medicine, also called an anticonvulsant.
 Topiramate is used to treat seizures in adults and children who are at least 2 years old.
 Trokendi XR is for use in adults and children who are at least 6 years old.

 Extended-release topiramate has a higher minimum age (at least 10 years old) when used as the child's only seizure medicine.

-The Topamax and Qudexy brands of this medicine are also used to prevent migraine headaches in adults and teenagers who are at least 12 years old.
-Topamax will only prevent migraine headaches or reduce the number of attacks.
-It will not treat a headache that has already begun.
+Some brands of topiramate are also used to prevent migraine headaches in adults and teenagers who are at least 12 years old.
+These medicines will only prevent migraine headaches or reduce the number of attacks, but will not treat a headache that has already begun.

 Topiramate may also be used for purposes not listed in this medication guide.

 Topiramate may cause vision problems that can be permanent if not treated quickly.
 Call your doctor right away if you have a sudden decrease in vision.

 Topiramate can decrease sweating and may cause life-threatening dehydration (especially in children).
 Avoid becoming overheated or dehydrated.
 Tell your doctor if you have decreased sweating, high fever, and hot dry skin.

 Do not take Trokendi XR within 6 hours of drinking alcohol.